Chondria/SiB/docs/from-transaction-to-block.md

 Transaction connotes different meanings under different settings, even in software development.
-The concept of transactions in a traditional database represents multiple and usually complex actions that potentially manipulate data in different forms of data storage eg. a Table in a relational database.
+The concept of transactions in a traditional database represents multiple and usually complex actions that potentially manipulate data spanning different tables in a database.
 Transactions in blockchain have a similar connotation.
-Blockchain transaction describes a specific action and how it should be executed in a blockchain runtime.
+Blockchain transaction describes a specific action and how a blockchain runtime should execute it.

-Substrate and its ecosystem provide ergonomic tools and a modular approach that can be used to construct transactions and implement all processes relevant to transaction validation, metering, gossiping, and execution.
-Substrate also allows you as a developer to integrate your custom processes for handling transactions.
+Substrate and its ecosystem provide ergonomic tools and a modular approach that can be used to construct transactions and implement all processes relevant to transaction validation, transaction metering, transaction execution, and block propagation.
+Substrate also allows you as a developer to customize every step related to transaction execution and block production.

-This guide is part 1 of a two-part series on how transactions and blocks are handled in Substrate.
-In this guide, we break down the essential process involving transactions within the context of Substrate.
-We will look at code implementation of some of these steps, and develop an understanding of how we can customize each step.
+This guide is part 1 of a two-part series that provides a detailed description along with reference code implementation on how transactions and blocks are handled in Substrate.
+In this guide, we break down the essential process involving transactions within the context of Substrate and highlighting how each step can be customized.

 >Help us measure our progress and improve Substrate in Bits content by filling out our living [feedback form](https://airtable.com/shr7CrrZ5zqlhWEUD).